 Notes from the crafting kitchen: Keep in mind that this does take some time to thicken.
 I’ve had products like this take a day or two to thicken at room temps and up to several hours to thicken fully in the fridge.

 Also, as I did go back and experiment with various coffee options, note that using pre-ground coffee beans vs. coffee beans you grind fresh as well as the intensity of the roast – light, medium or dark – will determine the final color of your oil.
 Pre-ground and darker roasts make a much darker oil than grinding the beans yourself and choosing a light roast.
-Also, straining with a coffee filter over all other methods produces a much lighter oil.
+Also, straining with a coffee filter over all other methods produces a much lighter oil with fewer coffee grains sneaking through.

 Also keep in mind that ingredients from different suppliers will yield slightly varying results.
 I do not recommend using olive oil from the grocery store, but rather olive oil sourced specifically from a company that sells olive oil for using in soapmaking and bath and beauty.